-The Company operates internationally and is exposed to foreign exchange risk arising from USD, GBP, INR.
-Foreign exchange risk arises when future commercial transactions or recognized assets or liabilities are denominated in a currency that is not the entity's functional currency.
+The Company operates internationally and is exposed to foreign exchange risk arising from USD, GBP, EUR, AUD, INR.
+Foreign exchange risk arises when future commercial transactions or recognised assets or liabilities are denominated in a currency that is not the entity's functional currency.

-The management evaluates rate exposure arising from these transactions and enters into Foreign currency derivative instruments to mitigate such exposure.
+The management evaluates rate exposure arising from these transactions and enters into foreign currency derivative instruments to mitigate such exposure.
 The company follows risk management policies, including use of derivatives like foreign currency exchange forward options etc.

-24. Events occurring after the reporting date
+25. Events occurring after the reporting date

-No adjusting or significant non-adjusting events have occurred between 31 March 2023 and the date of authorization of these financial statements.
+No adjusting or significant non-adjusting events have occurred between March 31, 2023 and the date of authorization of these financial statements.

-As per our report of even date attached Deloitte Haskins and Sells LLP Chartered Accountants Firm's Registration No: 117366W/W-100018
+for Deloitte Haskins & Sells LLP

+Chartered Accountants

+Firm's Registration No: 117366W/W - 100018